This natural lice treatment is effective and also happens to be the cheapest way to treat lice as well.

 How to do it:

-- Apply cheap conditioner to dry hair.
-Make sure you get right down to the scalp where the lice like to hide and feed and really smother the hair with conditioner.
+- Apply cheap conditioner or coconut oil to dry hair.
+If you’re using tea tree oil, add a few drops to the conditioner and mix together in the palm of your hand.
+5 drops per 25mls of conditioner will give you a safe 1% dilution.
+When applying the conditioner, make sure you get right down to the scalp where the lice like to hide and feed and really smother the hair with conditioner.

 - Leave the conditioner in for at least 10 minutes.
-The conditioner does not actually kill the lice, but stuns them and prevents them being able to grab onto the hair, making for easier removal.
+The conditioner does not actually kill the lice, but stuns them and prevents the lice from being able to grab onto the hair, making for easier removal.
+If you use tea tree oil, it may kill the lice.

 - Use a normal, everyday comb to detangle hair and separate into sections.

-- Then, using the fine toothed nit comb, comb each section, right from the roots of the hair to the tips and wipe the conditioner onto a paper towel or tissue after each comb.
+- Then, using the fine-toothed nit comb, comb each section, right from the roots of the hair to the tips.
+Wipe the conditioner onto a paper towel or tissue after each comb.
 Use a white tissue so you can see the lice and eggs.
 Keep combing each section of hair until no more lice or eggs appear on the tissue.
 This takes a while, so sit your child down on a low stool in front of you and let them watch a DVD or play a game while you nit-pick.

 - Repeat this process every couple of days until no nits and lice remain.
 This can take up to 2 weeks as eggs that may have been missed (small, sticky little things they are) hatch and the cycle starts again.